-The Sexual Assault Awareness Week (SAAW) Committee continued raising awareness and educating students about sexual assault and violence.
+Through the Office of Title IX, Sexual Assault Awareness Week (SAAW) continued raising awareness and educating students about sexual assault, violence, and prevention.
 SAAW events are held in the fall semester.
 The SAAW Committee is a team comprised of students, faculty, and staff.
-Many of the staff are from departments within Student Life (Title IV, Counseling Services, Campus Ministry, Residence Life, Student Success, Student Activities, and Campus Safety), but other departments across campus were included also such as the College of Pharmacy and Health Sciences, the School of Medicine, and the Business School.
+Many of the staff are from departments within Student Life & Christian Mission (Title IX, Counseling Services, Campus Ministry, Residence Life, Student Success, and Student Activities).

 There are opportunities for students to discuss relationships, boundaries, and safe spaces.
-The Sexual Assault Awareness Week Committee offers opportunities for students, faculty, and staff to learn more about, and speak out against, sexual assault as well as promote awareness and safety on campus.
-The following events served as the main activities for Sexual Assault Awareness Week in 2016:
+Sexual Assault Awareness Week offers opportunities for students, faculty, and staff to learn more about, and speak out against, sexual assault as well as promote awareness and safety on campus.

-SAAW 2016: Monday, Sept.
-19th: SAAW Info Tent in academic circle with free do-nuts, t-shirts, and lots of information about campus resources.

-Tuesday, Sept.
-20: 7pm in Turner Auditorium, "No More Zebras, No More Excuses" Addresses bystander mentality, addressing the impact of intervention on situations of sexual assault, harassment, and stalking.
-Told through skits, media, and monologues the live performance will empower students to stand up, take a stand, and help keep others safe.
+The following events served as the main activities for Sexual Assault Awareness Week in 2022:

-Wednesday, September 21, 6pm in Turner Auditorium, "Step Up Campbell!"
-Step UP! is a prosocial behavior and bystander intervention program that educates students to be proactive in helping others.
-The session will train students to help them learn strategies and techniques to intervene directly or indirectly in both emergency and non-emergency situations.
-In the training we discuss real-life situations/scenarios.
-Our goal is to generate open, honest and non-judgmental discussions about the material presented.

-Thursday, September 22, 8pm, in front of Turner Auditorium, "Take Back the Night" An evening vigil for survivors of sexual assault, harassment, and stalking, to be able to share their stories for all of the Campbell community.

-There was also 90 minutes in Camel 101 on bystander intervention.
+- Info tent in Academic Circle with t-shirts and information about campus resources. - Self-defense classes were offered to students as a preventative measure in the event of an assault. - Students Fight Back program is a behavior and bystander intervention program that educates students to be proactive in helping others.
+The session trained students to help them learn strategies and techniques to intervene directly or indirectly in both emergency and non-emergency situations.
+In the training real-life situations/scenarios are discussed.
+The goal is to generate open, honest and non-judgmental discussions about the material presented. - "Take Back the Night", an evening vigil for survivors of sexual assault, harassment, and stalking, to be able to share their stories. - There was also a segment in Camel 101 for incoming new students on bystander intervention.
 The Step UP! program focuses on teaching students how to intervene in problematic situations including alcohol abuse, hazing, sexual assault, discrimination, and more.